-The Women's Abortion and Contraception service provides:
+The Women's Abortion and Contraception Service provides:

 - Referral, support and information for health professionals

-The Women’s provides a limited number of appointments for abortions.
 Priority access is given to:

-- Women with complex needs
+- people with complex medical or social needs

 Determined case by case

-Women with a valid Medicare card are seen as a public hospital patient.
+People with a valid Medicare card are seen as a public hospital patient.

-- There is no cost for the procedure;
+- There is no cost for the procedure.

 - There may be a cost for additional pharmacy items.